 Disclaimer: Hey!
-By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.
+By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.

 Introduction To Ceramic Pellet Grills

-So first I should explain what a ceramic pellet grill is.
-Well, they are essentially very similar to ceramic charcoal BBQ’s such as those provided by Kamado Joe and Big Green Egg.
+So first, I should explain what a ceramic pellet grill is.
+Well, they are essentially very similar to ceramic charcoal BBQs such as those provided by Kamado Joe and Big Green Egg.

-After going through the high heat of the kiln (up to 1300 degrees celsius) the result is a very thick and hard cooking chamber and lid that has a very hard wearing glazed outer finish.
+After going through the high heat of the kiln (up to 1300 degrees Celsius) the result is a very thick and hard cooking chamber and lid that has a very hard-wearing glazed outer finish.

-Where typical kamado ceramic grills are designed to cook with lump charcoal the type of ceramic grills we’re discussing here have the automated components of a pellet hopper, auger, combustion fan and control panel to control the cooking process for you.
+Where typical kamado ceramic grills are designed to cook with lump charcoal, the type of ceramic grills we’re discussing here have the automated components of a pellet hopper, auger, combustion fan and control panel to control the cooking process for you.

 The Benefits of Ceramic Pellet Grills